 Suburb of Chicago

 With our proximity to Chicago, the influence of the city reflects itself here in “The Region”.
 We are part big city suburb and part Hoosiers at heart.
-The local TV channels are Chicago based, and unlike most of our state, Northwest Indiana is on Central Time, same as Chicago.
+The local TV channels are Chicago-based, and unlike most of our state, Northwest Indiana is on Central Time, the same as Chicago.
 Many of our residents commute to the city for work every day, by car or on the South Shore Train.
 You’ll also see plenty of shirts and hats supporting different Chicago sports teams - “are you a Cubs or Sox fan?” is a common question.

 The area is best known for being home to the Indiana Dunes National Park and State Park along Lake Michigan.
 The Indiana Dunes is a natural wonder with a variety of landscapes including marshes, woodlands, moraines, dunes, bogs, ponds, savannas and prairies.
 Visitors from all over come to explore its beaches and trails throughout the year.